GiveCentral Blog

 Recent data shows fewer people are giving during Sunday services.
 Mobile and online giving are up by over 30% year-over-year.
 The rise of cashless lifestyles and digital habits means people expect giving to be fast, easy, and always available.

 A Barna study showed that only 38% of people bring cash to church.
-That means over 60% might be willing—but unable—to give.
+That means over 60% might be willing, but unable to give.
+Read the Barna report.

 Churches that embraced weekday giving saw up to 2x the donations.
 Why?
 Because they met people where they were.